RockyCZhuo/Class-Repo-CL2024/README.md

-This is the repo where I will have my code for connection lab class.
+This is the repo where I will have my code for connection lab class！！！ for week1, I made a webpage.